realprot0n/py-Ether/README.md

 ## # Comments
 * Starts with a hashtag.
-* Can end with either a new line or another hashtag, whichever comes first.
+* Ends with a new line.
-* Comments can also go at the end of a file, even without a trailing hashtag or new line.
+* Comments can also go at the end of a file, even without a trailing new line.
 * If the "Announce_comments" value of Config.json is set to "1", they will be announced when passed over.

 ## Console functions